Reading at Acocks Green Primary School

 In Nursery, steps into learning to read begin with wordless books.
 These text types allow our children to develop their own story ideas by using their imagination to decide on the narrative to go with the pictures they see.
 Following on from this, we then begin the development of our children’s reading skills further through distinguishing between sounds.
 We actively support and encourage the children to listen out for sounds in their environment and experiment with a range of sounds using their whole body before moving onto listening out for the phonic sounds in words.

-We believe learning phonics should be fun, so when they are ready, we start to teach the children letter / sound recognition using our the Little Wandle Letters and Sounds Revised phonics scheme.
-To enhance a multisensory approach to teaching phonics we still also use the Jolly phonics actions and songs to support our kinaesthetic learners further with the acquisition and retention of the sounds.
+We believe learning phonics should be fun, so when they are ready, we start to teach the children letter / sound recognition.
+We are now using Acocks Green Primary School's own phonics scheme based on other DFE accredited schemes to ensure it suits the needs of the pupils at our school.
+To enhance a multisensory approach to teaching phonics we still also use the Jolly phonics actions and songs to support our kinesthetic learners further with the acquisition and retention of the sounds.
 Our children are taught the sounds made by individual letters first, this then moves quickly onto looking at the sounds made by pairs of letters.
 A pair of letters that make one sound is called a digraph.

-The children start following the sequence of sounds set out in the Little Wandle Letters and Sounds Revised programme.
+The children start following the sequence of sounds set out in the schools phonic progression.
 The first set of sounds are known as phase 2 sounds.
 As the children learn these sounds they will begin to read and bring home phase 2 reading books which have a red colour band on.

 Phase 2 sounds can be seen here: